hugodemenez/hugodemenez/README.md

 :man_student: Studying quantitative and corporative finance alongside informatics expecting to graduate with an engineering degree

-*  I mainly work on algorithms developped with python, but I am also enthousiast about :
+*  I mainly work on algorithms developped with **python**, but I am also enthousiast about :
     * :man_technologist: WEB : HTML+CSS, JavaScript
     * :iphone: Android : Java using maven
     * :computer: Microsoft : C# and C++